What is Our World In Data?

-This website is and always will be work in progress.
 We are a small team, have limited funding, and this is a huge project.

 Entries that are already comprehensive and pretty complete are marked with a star in the menu.
 Other entries (those not marked with the star) are only sketches of more comprehensive entries that we plan to write later.
 Many entries that we will definitely add in the future are not yet online.